-Dennis et al. v.
-JPMorgan Chase & Co. et al., No. 1:16-CV-06496 (S.D.N.Y.), a class action alleging that fifteen banking institutions and two brokerage firms conspired to manipulate the Bank Bill Swap Reference Rate (“BBSW”), an important Australian dollar interest rate benchmark, at the expense of U.S.-based investors.
-Lowey Dannenberg has reached an agreement to settle the claims against one defendant banking group, JPMorgan Chase & Co. and its affiliates, for $7 million.
+Benchmark Manipulation: Mr. Kopel also represents plaintiffs in class actions involving banks’ manipulation of interest rate benchmarks, which directly impact the value of benchmark-denominated financial instruments.
+These actions include Dennis et al. v.
+JPMorgan Chase & Co. et al., No. 1:16-CV-06496 (S.D.N.Y.), concerning manipulation of the Bank Bill Swap Reference Rate (“BBSW”), an important Australian dollar benchmark, at the expense of U.S.-based investors.
+Lowey Dannenberg has already reached an agreement to settle the claims against one defendant banking group, JPMorgan Chase & Co. and its affiliates, for $7 million.

 Prior to joining the firm, Mr. Kopel served as a Legal Intern for the City of Philadelphia Law Department, and as a Law Clerk for the Delaware Department of Justice.

 At NYU School of Law, Mr. Kopel served as a Senior Articles Editor of the Journal of International Law and Politics.
-He is a member of the Philadelphia Bar Association.
+He also worked as a research assistant to Professor Jose Alvarez, a widely recognized expert of international legal process.

 “When a Defendant’s Employee Takes the Fifth During a Deposition,” Lowey Dannenberg Blog, January 7, 2020.